UPPMAX/R-matlab-julia-HPC/docs/julia/batchJulia.rst

             # Calculation on AMD GPU (again)
             @time A * B

 Cluster Managers
 ''''''''''''''''

-The package *ClusterManagers.jl* allows you to submit expensive parts of your simulation to the batch queue in a more *interactive* manner than by using batch scripts.
+The package *ClusterManagers.jl* allows you to submit expensive parts of your simulation to the batch queue in a more *interactive* manner than by using batch scripts. *ClusterManagers.jl* needs to be installed through **Pkg**.
 This can useful, for instance if you are developing some code where just specific parts are computationally heavy while the rest is related to data analysis or visualization.
 In order to use this package, you should add it in a Julia session.

 .. code-block:: julia